plone/documentation/docs/install/create-project-cookieplone.md

 cd project-title
 ```

-To install Plone, use the following command.
+To install Plone with Classic UI for the frontend, use the following command.

 ```shell
 make install
 ```

-This will take a few minutes if you do it for the very first time.
+This will take a few minutes.
 ☕️
 When the process completes successfully, it will exit with no message.